MikhailKuklin/WIP_mlflow_models_registry_example/README.md

 # Example of MLflow models and register functionality

-Repo contains notebook (/notebooks) which demonstrate functionality of MLFlow models and register:
+Repo contains notebook (/notebooks) with functionality of MLFlow models and register:

 ## Step 1: create conda environment